mosip/id-authentication/docs/design/registration-processor/Approach_for_reprocess.md

 +	Once event send successfully increment "process_retry_coun" value in database by one and update it in database.
 +	Repeat above steps in case if data is more than fetch size configured in config server using key: registration.processor.reprocess.fetchsize
 +	In case reprocess_count reach to the maximum value configured in configuration server (using in key:registration.processor.reprocess.attempt.count ) then send notification mail.
-+	Update registration status service to include above-mentioned columns
++	Update registration status service to include above mentioned columns

 **Logical Architecture Diagram**